dotscha/dfliconv2/README.md

 `> dfliconv2 -m multi+`

-You can see that in this mode you have separate color0, color3 and xshift variables for every rasterline.
+You can see that in this mode you have separate color0, color3 and xshift variables for every raster-line.

 ### Variable restrictions